nkbooth/cowGoesMooDiscordBot/README.md

 # Details
 ## Environment Variables
-* MOOCOWTOKEN - the Discord bot token
+* MOOBOTADMIN - the Discord bot token
-* MOOCOWADMIN - the Discord UID of the admin.
-This user is allowed to use `ping` and `list servers`.
+* MOOBOTTOKEN - the Discord UID of the admin.
+This user is allowed to use `ping` and `list servers`
+* MOOBOTLOGOURL - URL to the image to use as the logo image in embeds

-## Commands
+## Admin Commands
 * `ping` - answers with Pong
-* `list servers` - lists the servers that the bot is currently in.
+* `list servers` - lists the servers that the bot is currently in
+* `about cow` - shows an About message

+## User Commands
+None.
+It's not that kind of bot.
+The admin commands really were just so I could test the thing.

 # Credit
 [From Wikipedia](https://en.wikipedia.org/wiki/Cowsay):